Innovate-For-Health/covid-ensemble/README.md

 - monitor how the projections of a given model have changed over time

+The team at [https://github.com/reichlab/covid19-forecast-hub](https://github.com/reichlab/covid19-forecast-hub) is also doing fantastic work in this area.
+I highly recommend checking out their related efforts as well, which are focused primarily on generating ensemble-based predictions.

 ## Models currently incorporated

 The researchers that developed the models incorporated in this repository are doing important work.
 They have made their results publicly accessible in a way that supports and promotes reproducible research.
 We have included their data use and reuse licenses (when available) and complete references in each model's model_runs subdirectories.